Feel Good Inc.

 "Feel Good Inc." is a song by British virtual band Gorillaz featuring American hip-hop group De La Soul.
-Released on 9 May 2005 as the lead single from the band's second studio album, Demon Days, the single peaked at No. 2 in the United Kingdom and No. 14 in the United States, topping the US Billboard Modern Rock Tracks chart for eight consecutive weeks and appearing on the Billboard Hot 100 year-end rankings for both 2005 and 2006.
-The song peaked within the top 10 in 16 countries, reaching No. 1 in Spain, Poland and Greece.
-The song has been certified seven times platinum in New Zealand, five times Platinum in Canada, and four times platinum in the United Kingdom.
+Released on 9 May 2005 as the lead single from the band's second studio album, Demon Days, the single peaked at No.2 in the United Kingdom and No.14 in the United States, topping the US Billboard Modern Rock Tracks chart for eight consecutive weeks and appearing on the Billboard Hot 100 year-end rankings for both 2005 and 2006.
+The song peaked within the top 10 in 16 countries, reaching No.1 in Spain, Poland and Greece.
+The song has been certified eight-times platinum in New Zealand, five-times platinum in Canada, and five-times platinum in the United Kingdom.

 The song was listed in Pitchfork Media and Rolling Stones Best Songs of the 2000s.
 "Feel Good Inc." was nominated for three Grammys at the 48th Annual Grammy Awards in 2006, including Record of the Year, ultimately winning for Best Pop Collaboration.
 Popdose ranked it 26th on their list of 100 best songs of the decade.

+Chart performance

+The song entered the UK singles chart at number 22 on 17 April 2005, the first week that legal downloads were included.
+As the rules required a physical release in order to be eligible for the chart, a limited edition of 300 picture discs were issued; on physical sales alone, the song would have entered at number 197.
+Jason King and Joel Ross, at the time the co-hosts of The Official Chart, praised Gorillaz' use of the loophole as "guerrilla tactics".
+After its full release, the song jumped to number two on 16 May 2005.